microsoft/azure-pipelines-yaml/design/container-steps-implementation.md

 ## Overview and Requirements

 - Container steps should be an abstraction of what the actual technology is used
-  - We're going to start with Docker containers
+  - We're going to start with Docker containers running on the host
-  - But, leave the design generic to allow implementing other technologies in the future (Kubernetes, Kata containers, etc.)
+  - When we enable a Kubernetes pool provider, this would have to work
 - One command, and one container per step
 - Don't re-use containers between steps
   - Container creation is fast, so use that fact in our favor
   - Simpler mental model; user avoids needing to worry about cleaning up resources between steps
+- Begin support on Linux.
+As we continue our internal testing, we'll investigate and test support for Windows Containers
 - Sane defaults, but let the user override those defaults to enable more advanced scenarios

 ## Inputs